raul23/web-projects/README.rst

 - The user can control a red "zombie" (.i.e. ball) with the arrow keys and can move it anywhere around the canvas so that the other green "zombies" can use it as a target to avoid or follow.

-  In the case of the avoidance behavior, eventually they will cease all movement once they reach an equilibrium state where all green "zombies" will be piled on top of each other.
+  In the case of the arrive behavior, eventually they will cease all movement once they reach an equilibrium state where all green "zombies" will be piled on top of each other.